nicklansley/nick-stable-diffusion/README.md

 Choose a min and max range of DDIM steps to create a series of images with different DDIM steps.
 The DDIM step number will be added to each image's filename.
 Alter the classifier scale, and even choose your own starting seed for image creation consistency.

+You can use negative prompting to exclude words or phrases from the AI's consideration.
+Surround the words or phrases you wish to ask the AI to exclude with square brackets.
+For example, if you type in the prompt: "english market town [people dogs]" then the AI will try to generate images of an English market town with no people nor any dogs.
+There can be more than one word or phrase in square brackets, and several groups of square brackets can be used in a prompt.
+You'll need to experiment to gain an understanding of how negative prompting works.

 If you specify an image, it will be included as the first image '00-original.png' in the output.
 <i>Note that you do not have copyright over the original image, only the AI-created images as long as they
 are 'substantially' different to the original.
 The only exception is of course if the original image was itself substantially created by this AI!</i>

+Auto-upscale will cause Stable Diffusion to first generate the required number of images, and then upscale them using the GFPGAN AI, with facial correction included.

 ## NEW!
 Video Page
 See example in this project at https://github.com/nicklansley/nick-stable-diffusion/blob/master/nsd-example-video.mp4 (download only)